Recursive-algebraic solution of the closed string tachyon vacuum equation: Introduction

 Despite this progress, the closed string tachyon vacuum has resisted a deep understanding.
 The obstacle is structural: covariant closed string field theory is intrinsically nonpolynomial~\cite{SaadiZwiebach:1989,KugoSuehiro:1989}, with vertices $V_{g,n}$ at every order required by the BV master equation~\eqref{eqn:geometric BV}.
 There is no star product and no associative algebra, so the $\KBc$ subalgebra that solved the open string problem has no direct counterpart.
 Finding a closed-string analogue of the $\KBc$ algebra adapted to hyperbolic vertices is a central open problem: such an algebra could yield the grade-$0$ seed analytically and make the entire expansion algebraic end-to-end.
 Moreover, no consistent covariant cubic closed string field theory exists~\cite{Sonoda:1989wa}: the quartic and higher vertices are mandatory.

-Yang and Zwiebach~\cite{Yang:2005rx} attacked the equation of motion numerically by level truncation and uncovered a crucial structural feature: the tachyon alone does not sustain a nontrivial vacuum.
-The seam-graded expansion around the cubic fixed point diverges badly in the tachyon-only sector, and a convergent expansion requires the ghost dilaton to condense alongside the tachyon.
-The closed string tachyon vacuum is therefore intrinsically a multi-level phenomenon, and any viable analytic approach must confront the full Fock-space-valued string field from the outset.

 A breakthrough came with the work of F{\i}rat and Valdes-Meller~\cite{Firat:2024ajp}, who showed that the topological recursion of hyperbolic closed string field theory reduces the classical equation of motion to a single \emph{quadratic integral equation} (their eq.~(6.9)).
 The key insight is that in the hyperbolic formulation, the Mirzakhani recursion for Weil--Petersson volumes translates directly into a recursion for string vertices: all higher-order vertices $V_{0,n}$ are generated from the cubic vertex $V_{0,3}$ alone.
 The resulting equation involves only the cubic vertex and the twisted Mirzakhani kernels, and the string field $\Phi(L_1)$, encoding a self-consistency condition for the tachyon vacuum.
 All ingredients --- the hyperbolic three-vertex $V_{0,3},$ the twisted Mirzakhani kernels $\eR$ and $\eD,$ and the Fenchel--Nielsen $b$-ghost $\BG$ --- are known explicitly.
-As a proof of concept, F{\i}rat and Valdes-Meller solved the analogous equation in the stubbed bosonic quantum field theory and recovered the full nonperturbative solution exactly from cubic vertex data~\cite{Firat:2024ajp}.
+As a proof of concept, F{\i}rat and Valdes-Meller solved the analogous equation in the stubbed bosonic quantum field theory and recovered the full nonperturbative solution exactly from cubic vertex data~\cite{Firat:2024ajp}.\footnote{See also \cite{Erler:2023emp} for an earlier work on the similar idea.}